dwyck2015/GettingCleaning/Codebook.md

-Created from the following dataset:
+# Codebook for tidyproject.txt

+Data file was created using the R script run_analysis.R

-Created from the following dataset:
+Created from the following dataset and for more information:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-Important notes:
+## Important notes:
 - All variables are combinations of training and test data.
+- Each subject performed each activity multiple times.
+Values presented are average result across a particular activity separately for each subject participitant.

+## Variable descriptions (column names)

 subject
   Identifier of the person who carried out the experiment (integer)
     1
     2